top of page

 Hey there Jeremiah!
 Where does our interview find you today and what’s on the agenda today besides our interview?

 Hey Nicole!
-Well, I’m at home right now & completely free this week.
+Well, I’m at home right now and completely free this week.
 Besides our interview, I am also be picking out songs for a Lumineers Spotify playlist for songs that inspired the making of our second album, Cleopatra.

 For those that have been living under a rock and not as familiar with The Lumineers and your music, who or what was the catalyst for you to want to live the life of a musical gypsy?

 Secondly, I think I saw a lot of my peers after high school or college immediately finding jobs that paid well, but were not necessarily fulfilling them.
 It allowed for them to buy a house, a car, or a cool apartment in New York City or whatever superficial thing at the time but it didn’t make them happy.
-I said to myself, “I rather do something that makes me happy as opposed to something that makes me money”.

 I just think that it made sense to me…ya know, that idea of do what you love.
-You know that old cliche, “If you do what you love for a living, you never work a day in your life…” Well, I do, do what I love for a living & I also work extremely hard, so I don’t know if that old adage is correct (laughs) but I am very blessed & I feel very lucky to have had all that success with our debut album.
+You know that old cliche, “If you do what you love for a living, you never work a day in your life…” Well, I do, do what I love for a living and I also work extremely hard, so I don’t know if that old adage is correct (laughs) but I am very blessed and I feel very lucky to have had all that success with our debut album.

-Before our debut album ever came out, Wes & I wrote music for about five or six years (now going on ten years…) before we found any success.
-“They” said it takes about ten years to be an overnight success & I suppose that was true with us.
+"Before our debut album ever came out, Wes and I wrote music for about five or six years (now going on ten years…) before we found any success.
+“They” said it takes about ten years to be an overnight success and I suppose that was true with us."

 Your self titled debut album, gave us the memorable hit song, “Ho Hey” which would become the 10th song to reach a 60th week on the Billboard Hot 100 chart; eventually finishing its run at 62 weeks, as one of the highest runs in the chart’s history.
 What did you learn between your debut album and now that you felt you wanted to infuse into the album, Cleopatra?

 I think as The Lumineers, we certainly could have capitalized on the first albums success.
-In other words, we could have just put out another record, two years later that looked, sounded & felt exactly like the first one.
-I think a good metaphor is like winning the lottery & instead of buying more lottery tickets, we just took the money & invested it in the sense of finding all this success with the first album, we were very lucky to have with the success of “Ho Hey” but instead of trying to cheapen that experience or capitalize on it, shallowly.
+In other words, we could have just put out another record, two years later that looked, sounded and felt exactly like the first one.
+I think a good metaphor is like winning the lottery and instead of buying more lottery tickets, we just took the money and invested it in the sense of finding all this success with the first album, we were very lucky to have with the success of “Ho Hey” but instead of trying to cheapen that experience or capitalize on it, shallowly.

 Jeremiah, you and Wes both composed the melody for the song “The Hanging Tree” which was featured in The Hunger Games: Mockingjay – Part 1 and was performed by James Newton Howard and vocals by actress, Jennifer Lawrence.
 How did that all come about and how was that experience writing for a soundtrack?

-The director of The Hunger Games, Francis Lawrence reached out to me directly & it was just like I said, a very organic request…he said, “Hey do you and Wes want to write some music and a melody?”
-In the book, The Hunger Games there is this poem called, “The Hanging Tree” & obviously it’s just words on a page.
+The director of The Hunger Games, Francis Lawrence reached out to me directly and it was just like I said, a very organic request…he said, “Hey do you and Wes want to write some music and a melody?”
+In the book, The Hunger Games there is this poem called, “The Hanging Tree” and obviously it’s just words on a page.
 So this was a really cool, working backwards kind of homework assignment.

-I was just really blown away by what James Newton Howard did with that simple melody where it dissolves into all these complex chords running underneath it & it was just a really cool experience.
-And, to hear Jennifer Lawrence sing it…I don’t think she’s a trained singer, which was even cooler to hear because it’s very frail & vulnerable in a cool way, I really mean that in the best way possible.
+"I was just really blown away by what James Newton Howard did with that simple melody where it dissolves into all these complex chords running underneath it and it was just a really cool experience.
+And, to hear Jennifer Lawrence sing it…I don’t think she’s a trained singer, which was even cooler to hear because it’s very frail and vulnerable in a cool way, I really mean that in the best way possible."

-“It was really neat to see this little melody on the big screen & in the movie, worked on by a world renown composer like James Newton Howard & sung by Jennifer Lawrence.
-It was a pretty crazy experience.”
+It was really neat to see this little melody on the big screen and in the movie, worked on by a world renown composer like James Newton Howard and sung by Jennifer Lawrence.
+It was a pretty crazy experience.

 You guys continued your musical efforts on the small screen too, by releasing the song, “Visions of China” which was featured in the AMC television show, The Walking Dead.
 Are you all big fans of the show as well?